 “The Messenger has believed in what was revealed to him from his Lord, and [so have] the believers.
 All of them have believed in Allah and His angels and His books and His messengers, [saying], ‘We make no distinction between any of His messengers.’
 And they say, ‘We hear and we obey.
 [We seek] Your forgiveness, our Lord, and to You is the [final] destination.'”
 Surah Al-Baqarah (2:285)

 In conclusion, this beginner’s guide provides a comprehensive overview of Islam’s core beliefs and practices.
-By exploring the principles of Tawhid, the significance of accepting the prophethood of Prophet Muhammad (Peace Be Upon Him), the Five Pillars, Quranic teachings, and the concept of faith and trust in Allah, we gain a deeper understanding of the rich tapestry of Islamic faith and practice.
-You will be able to learn more in some of our articles In shaa Allah by exploring through our website.
+By exploring the principles of Tawhid, the significance of accepting the prophethood of Prophet Muhammad (Peace Be Upon Him), articles of faith in islam, Quranic teachings, the concept of faith and trust in Allah, we gain a deeper understanding of the rich tapestry of Islamic faith and practice.

 Be First to Comment